kenken64/NUSISS-DevOpsEng/workshop/workshop7.md

 ![CodeStar Project Details](screens/javaspringboot/8.png "CodeStar Project Details")

-5. Capture screenshot of the successful build, save it along as part of your submission.

-6. Open your preferred editor and access the Spring Boot project.
-Modify the Spring Boot test case located in the namespace com.aws.codestar.projecttemplates.controller.HelloWorldControllerTest.
-Update the EXPECTED_RESPONSE_VALUE to say "Hello AWS CodeStar!!".

-7. Commit your codes to the github and watch how the build will fail.

-8. Capture screenshot of the failed build, save it along as part of your submission.

-9. Stabilize the test case before dockerized the app.
-Revert back the changes back to a successful build.

-10. Create a Dockerfile on the root of the project directory for this Spring Boot project. *Hint shown  during lecturer day3.
+5. Create a Dockerfile on the root of the project directory for this Spring Boot project. *Hint shown  during lecturer day3.

 ```
 FROM tomcat:latest